EdMaxwell/decouvert-archi-hexa/tests.md

     - [X] The conference must exist
     - [X] The user must be the organizer
     - [X] The seats must be between 20 and 1000
+    - [X] The seats must be greater than the number of bookings

 - [X] Usecase: Change the dates of a conference
     - [X] Change the dates